anthod0/pi-lab/packages/xsearch/README.md

 You can also provide `XAI_API_KEY` through [@pi-lab/env](https://www.npmjs.com/package/@pi-lab/env).

-Once installed and configured, ask pi to search X/Twitter.
+Once installed and configured, ask pi to search X/Twitter through the xAI API.
 For example:

 ```text
 Search X for what people are saying about the latest Grok release.
 ```

 The tool returns Grok's answer plus X citation URLs.
 It is not a raw tweet API and does not guarantee original post objects.
+For richer post/thread reading, replies, quotes, media details, views, or bookmarks, prefer `grok_build`.

 ## Settings